OCD, Anxiety & Panic

-All the above?
+Maybe all of the above.
 You’re not alone.

 34% of people with OCD also experience General Anxiety (GAD) along with panic attacks.
-In the United States 2-3% of adults will have a form of OCD in their lifetime.
+In the United States, 2-3% of adults will have a form of OCD in their lifetime.
 Men and women of all races and backgrounds are affected equally.

 Anxiety disorders affect one in five Americans and are the most diagnosed mental health condition.
 11% of people experience a panic attack each year.
 All of these not only impact the individual but also their families and friends, who may feel helpless and wish there was something they could do.